pwcberry/pwcberry.github.io/about.md

 Whilst I enjoy producing software on the full stack of the web, I also enjoy writing and thinking about software and computing.
 I am also interested in user experience, visual design, software architecture, data science, security and networking.

 On this website my aim is to share my experiences as I endeavour to craft solutions in code.
-I hope these observations can be perceived as wisdom.
-There will be some philosophy here incidentally.
+I hope these observations can be perceived as wisdom; there will be some philosophy here incidentally.

 Occasionally I will add some demos of my experiments with the latest advances in the evolution of web technologies.
 The intent of these demos is to increase my understanding for how these technologies work and fit together.